HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CustomLoginPortlet.md

               }
 ```

 The setCredential method takes care of actually accessing the credential vault and setting this value.
-In this example, we are using a Shared User slot, so that this slot is shared across all portlets this user has access to, and there is one secret per user.
+In this example, a Shared User slot is used, so that this slot is shared across all portlets the user has access to, and there is one secret per user.
 The full code for this is in the included samples attached below:

 [CustomLoginPortlet.war](./files/CustomLoginPortlet/CustomLoginPortlet.war){target="_blank"}
 [LoginPortletWithCV.war](./files/CustomLoginPortlet/LoginPortletWithCV.war){target="_blank"}